 38 But Yeshua said unto them: You know not what you ask: Can you drink of the cup that I drink of?
 And be baptized with the baptism that I am baptized with?

 39 And they said unto Him: We can!
-And Yeshua said unto them: You shall indeed drink of the cup that I drink of, and with the baptism that I am baptized withal shall you be baptized:
+Then Yeshua said unto them: You shall indeed drink of the cup that I drink of, and with the baptism that I am baptized withal shall you be baptized.

 40 But to sit on My right hand and on My left hand is not mine to give; but it shall be given to them for whom it is prepared.

 41 And when the ten heard it, they began to be much displeased with James and John.

 42 But Yeshua called them to Him, and said unto them: You know that they which are accounted to rule over the Gentiles exercise lordship over them; and their great ones exercise authority upon them.

 43 But so shall it not be among you.
 For whoever will be great among you, shall be your minister,